teesloane/Auth-Boss/README.md

 - [HTTP Made Really Easy](http://www.jmarshall.com/easy/http/#whatis)
 - [RFC2616](https://tools.ietf.org/html/rfc2616) — this is a massive document-spec-thing on HTTP.
 It is listed as outdated, but also lists the documents that have superseded it.
-- [RFC7235](https://tools.ietf.org/html/rfc7235) — HTTP documentation specifically regarding Authentication.
-Another large, and (in my opinion) scary looking doc.
-I have not read this, nor the link above.

 ## [HTTPS](https://en.wikipedia.org/wiki/HTTPS)